ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ```

 Accesses **do not** cross contention, and `unwrap` requires an `uncontended` access.
-Hence, accesses cannot be freely shared between `portable` functions&mdash;intuitively, a `portable` function runs in a different capsule, so it must not be allowed to examine data in `'k`.
+Hence, accesses cannot be freely shared between `portable` functions&mdash;semantically, calling a `portable` function changes the current capsule, so we can no longer examine data in `'k`.
 This property prohibits data races, as we can see with fork/join:

 ```ocaml